Egyras/HeishaMon/MQTT-Topics.md

 SetCoolTemp | Set cooldown temperature | 5 - 20
 SetForceDefrost | Forces defrost routine | 1
 SetForceSterilization | Forces tank sterilization routine | 1

+*If you operate your Heisha with direct temperature, the shift values correspond to the absolute temperature*